NES completes huge task of restoring major power poles & lines in Hermitage

-Hermitage, Tenn.
-(WKRN) – The tornado that ripped through Nashville the early morning of March 3rd certainly took a toll on the power grid.
+HERMITAGE, Tenn.
+(WKRN) — The tornado that ripped through Nashville the early morning of March 3 certainly took a toll on the power grid.
 But the Hermitage area was particularly hard hit when the two NES transmission lines that feed the Hermitage Substation were knocked out, leaving some 20,000 homes and businesses without power.

 It’s hard to imagine winds strong enough to bend huge steel power poles.
 And with this particular stretch of poles and lines along Old Hickory Boulevard affecting the power to so much of the Hermitage area, Nashville Electric Service along with the TVA worked tirelessly day and night for seven days to replace poles and re-string line hundreds of feet into the air.